Tadeusz Manteuffel

-Tadeusz Manteuffel or Tadeusz Manteuffel-Szoege (1902-1970) was a Polish historian, specializing in the medieval history of Europe.
+Tadeusz Manteuffel or Tadeusz Manteuffel-Szoege (1902-1970) was a Polish historian of Baltic German origin, specializing in the medieval history of Europe.

 Manteuffel was born in what was then Rezhitsa, Vitebsk Governorate, Russian Empire.
 His brothers were Leon Manteuffel-Szoege and Edward Manteuffel-Szoege.
 He lost his right hand in the Polish-Soviet War in 1920 when he took part in the defence of Warsaw.
 Manteuffel studied medieval history in Poland, France, and Italy and later taught at Warsaw University, becoming a known medievalist before 1939.

 During the Second World War, Manteuffel was an activist in the education and information section (Biuro Informacji i Propagandy Armii Krajowej) of the Polish Secret State in German-occupied Poland, where he contributed to and edited underground newspapers and leaflets (Wiadomości Polskie) and from 1940 to 1944 he organized underground history seminars in the then-outlawed Warsaw University.

 After the war, Manteuffel was active in rebuilding Warsaw University, where he organized the History Institute and its library.
 In 1950-53 he directed the Polish Historical Society, and he co-founded the Polish Academy of Sciences, creating and directing its Institute of History, later named for him.